At the recent Palma Boat Show, MBY editor Hugo Andreae took the chance to take a tour of the new Windy SR28 CC dayboat...

 Does the revised Axopar 28 still rule the sportsboat roost or can the new Nimbus W9 or Cormate T27 steal

-Amidships, the double helm is set low and should be well protected by the tall windscreen; the helm chairs swivel to meet the aft dinette, which has a two-way back rest on its aft bench for observing water-skiers.
+Amidships, the double helm is set low and should be well protected by the tall windscreen; while the aft dinette has a two-way back rest on its aft bench for observing water-skiers.

-The Windy SR28 CC may be under 28ft long but – from the renderings at least – the interior looks to be well finished and equipped to sleep a couple for the odd night (or even weekend) afloat.
+The Windy SR28 CC may be under 28ft long but the interior looks to be well finished and equipped to sleep a couple for the odd night (or even weekend) afloat.
 Crucially, for what is going to be primarily used as a day boat, there is a decent separate bathroom.

 Windy SR28 CC specification